VentusSynergy/FoodTruckProject/README.md

 ### Steps Of The Application

 #### The user is prompted to enter a truck name, food type, and then a rating for that truck.
-At the same time, a truck id is automatically assigned.
+At the same time, a truck id is automatically assigned to each one.
 The program will continue to ask the user for input up to five times but will stop asking the user for more input if the user enters "quit" when the application asks for another truck.
 The next step in the program is to print out a menu of 4 options.
 First option: "List all existing food trucks" (lists all trucks and attributes).
 Second option: "See the average rating of food trucks".
 Third option: "Display the highest-rated food truck".
 Fourth option: "Quit".
 This menu will continue to be printed until the user chooses the fourth option.

 ### New Technologies/Topics Applied